 This project helped us literally see the world from a child’s point of view.”

-Special thanks to our incredible SAIC student design team: Kristen Campbell Hansen, Hsi Chen, Janice Cho, David Evancho, Tamara Novikova Andreevna, Meghan Quinn and Eli Sidman.
+Special thanks to our incredible student design team at the School of the Art Institute of Chicago: Kristen Campbell Hansen, Hsi Chen, Janice Cho, David Evancho, Tamara Novikova Andreevna, Meghan Quinn and Eli Sidman.

 Watch Sara Cantor Aye present this project at the Interaction conference: